GerritCodeReview/aws-gerrit/primary-replica/README.md

 * `REPLICA_AUTOSCALING_TARGET_CPU_PERCENTAGE` Optional.
 Aggregate CPU
 utilization target for auto-scaling.
 Auto-scaling will add or remove tasks in the replica service to be as close as possible to this value

+* `REPLICA_CAPACITY_PROVIDER_TARGET` Optional.
+The target capacity value for the capacity provider of replicas (must be > 0 and <= 100).
+default: *100*

+   Setting this value to 100 means that there will be no _spare capacity_ allocated on the replica ASG:

+   If 3 replica tasks are needed, then the ASG will adjust to have exactly 3 EC2

+   Setting this value to less than 100 enables spare capacity in the ASG.
+For example, if you set this value to 50 the scaling policy will adjust the EC2 until it is exactly twice the number of instances needed to run all of the
+tasks:

+   If 3 replica tasks are needed, then there ASG will adjust to 6 EC2

+* `REPLICA_CAPACITY_PROVIDER_MIN_STEP_SIZE` Optional.
+The minimum number of EC2
+instances for replicas that will scale in or scale out at one time (must be >= 1 and <= 10)
+default: *1*

+* `REPLICA_CAPACITY_PROVIDER_MAX_STEP_SIZE` Optional.
+The maximum number of EC2
+instances for replicas that will scale in or scale out at one time (must be >= 1 and <= 10)
+default: *1*

 ### 2 - Deploy